|Corporate Governance Guidelines|

 All new directors must participate in the Company's orientation program.
 This program will include background materials and presentations by senior management to familiarize new directors with the Company's strategic plans, its significant financial, accounting and risk management issues, its compliance programs, its Ethics and Compliance Principles, these Guidelines, its principal officers, and its internal and independent auditors.
 In addition, the Company's orientation program will include visits to the Company's headquarters and, to the extent practical, certain of the Company's significant facilities.
 The Company will also provide directors with access to outside educational programs relating to their responsibilities as a director to help directors maintain the level of knowledge and expertise necessary to perform their duties as directors of a public company.

-The Nominating/Governance Committee annually shall coordinate the performance evaluation of the CEO, and the Compensation Committee annually shall coordinate the performance evaluation of the other members of senior management.
-The Board shall review the Nominating/Governance Committee’s evaluation of the CEO, and will promptly communicate the results of such evaluation to the CEO through the Lead Director.
+The Compensation Committee annually shall coordinate the performance evaluation of the CEO and the other members of senior management.
+The Board shall review the Compensation Committee's performance evaluation of the CEO, and will promptly communicate the results of such evaluation to the CEO through the Lead Director.

 28. Succession Planning

 The Nominating/Governance Committee shall review corporate succession planning with the CEO and the Chairman of the Board on a periodic basis, with respect to emergency situations in which the CEO becomes unavailable to serve, a retirement of the CEO and the identification, cultivation and promotion of talented individuals within the senior levels of the organization as part of the normal succession process.
 The CEO and the Chairman of the Board shall at least annually provide to the Nominating/Governance Committee recommendations and evaluations of potential successors, along with a review of any development plans recommended for such individuals.